What is Mystery Shopping?

 Blink Research is a member of the Mystery Shopping Providers Association (MSPA), the trade association for mystery shopping providers.
 Check out the MSPA at http://mysteryshop.org.
 They have many useful resources for mystery shoppers.
 We also belong to other associations, such as the Restaurant Association of Metropolitan Washington (http://ramw.org).
 You can also find stories about mystery shopping that reference our CEO Marc Ciagne online when he was with a previous company, Person to Person Quality.

 We understand there have been stories in the media about consumer scams disguised as mystery shopping.
 You are right to be skeptical.
-You can avoid being duped by following a few basic rules: 1) Never hand over your banking account information as part of a mystery shopping assignment; 2) If it sounds too good to be true it probably is.
-If the pay being offered seems way higher than other assignments you’ve seen, be skeptical; and 3) Only register with companies that are members of the MSPA (http://mysteryshop.org).
+You can avoid being duped by following a few basic rules: 1) Never hand over your banking account information as part of a mystery shopping assignment; 2) Blink Research will never send you an unsolicited check and instruct you to deposit it into your account as part of an assignment; 3) If it sounds too good to be true it probably is.
+If the pay being offered seems way higher than other assignments you’ve seen, be skeptical; and 4) Only register with companies that are members of the MSPA (http://mysteryshop.org).